TechShivvy/raspi-4-config/README.md

 ## QoL Tips

 1. **Proper Shutdown and Restart**:
-   - Avoid abruptly pulling out the power supply from the Raspberry Pi.
+   - Avoid abruptly pulling out the power supply from the Raspberry Pi to prevent data corruption and file loss.
    - Always use the commands `sudo poweroff` for a proper shutdown and `sudo reboot` for a restart in the Raspberry Pi terminal.

 2. **Double-Check Connection and IP**: